Dieng Plateau “Abode of The Gods”

-Gedong Songo is another tucked away small shrine located on the slopes of Ungaran Mountain.
-The setting of this shrine is simply stunning; flanked by two of Java’s volcanoes, Merapi and Merbabu, quietly smoldering in the distance.
+Gedong Songo is another tucked-away small shrine located on the slopes of Ungaran Mountain.
+The setting of this shrine is simply stunning, flanked by two of Java’s volcanoes, Merapi and Merbabu, quietly smouldering in the distance.
 One cannot help but feel the ancient, timeless energy around these temples and given there are very few visitors to this very remote area of Central Java, you pretty much have it all to yourself.

 Next, I moved on to the main temple complex, where five temples are grouped closely together and date back to the 7th century, which is older than Borobudur.
 The shrines are beautifully preserved and set around beautiful landscaped gardens with wide, manicured paths.
 Lazing on the lawn, I met a troupe of fully costumed Ramayana characters.

 They were taking a break and soon would be in performance mode, playing out one of the scenes from the epic Ramayana legend.
 It’s not every day you get to meet a white monkey character.
 I wish I had had more time here to catch a performance, but it was time to move on.